jacob-keller/cactbot/docs/TimelineGuide.md

 ## Timeline File Syntax

 Each line in a timeline file is considered its own timeline entry.
-Ordering is irrelevant insofar as processing/usage of the file.
-The fact that timeline files are ordered is as a convenience to the reader.
-(Two lines with the same time do keep their relative ordering.)
+Ordering is relevant insofar as it determines which block an entry belongs to.
+It is expected that timeline files should be kept ordered as a matter of convenience to the reader.
+Also, two lines with the same timestamp will keep their relative order.

 That said, cactbot's linting tools require that timelines be be ordered by time to help with readability and accuracy.